 Tesla Model S reliability & safety rating

-The Tesla Model S has a relatively clean record when it comes to reliability, and scored well in its Euro NCAP crash tests
+The Tesla Model S has a relatively clean record for reliability, but its Euro NCAP crash-test rating from 2014 has now expired

 |Euro NCAP||Adult protection||Child protection||Safety assist|